lazy-media/Reactive-Resume/README.md

 A free and open-source resume builder that simplifies the process of creating, updating, and sharing your resume.

+---

+**Hey everyone, did you know you can now access the docs in 7 languages?**

+**You can now read them in: Español, Français, Deutsch, Italiano, Português, Português Brasileiro, and Русский.**

+**Just use the language switcher at the top of the sidebar on the [Docs Site](https://docsd.rxresume.org) to choose your preferred language.
+A huge thank you to GitBook for sponsoring these translations!**

+---

 ### [Go to Public App](https://rxresume.org/) | [Docs](https://docs.rxresume.org/) | [Wiki](https://github.com/lazy-media/Reactive-Resume/wiki) | [Official Docker Hub Repo](https://hub.docker.com/r/pickit420/reactive-resume) | [Discord Server](https://discord.com/servers/lazy-media-s-reactive-resume-1392393638247530587)

 > _New Public App now available with no email verification!_